 Laurence is a great support to BARK and is also a Governor of our Local Grove Special School.

 Thom has supported BARK for at least 15 years and along with his wife Mary & Family has been an enthusiastic fundraiser for the charity.
 Long time manager of the Scottish Power / SSEB Shop in Berwick he is now retired and Plays Golf and looks after his Garden.
-Along with his BARK rescue Dog Bobby he spends a lot of time walking and enjoying the countryside around Paxton where he lives.
-His passion for Country & Western Music has lead to several Charity Concerts the most recent in October with American Country Star Joni Harms.
+Along with his BARK rescue Dog Bobby and two BARK cats, he spends a lot of time walking and enjoying the countryside around Paxton where he lives.
+His passion for Country & Western Music has lead to several Charity Concerts with American Country Star Joni Harms.
 His other passion collecting Carnival Glass

-Joyce has been married for nearly 50 years and has three sons and three grandchildren.
+Joyce has been married for over 50 years and has three sons and three grandchildren.
 She has lived locally all her life and is a partner in the family’s electrical business.

 She has always been surround by family pets and has through out her life has always taken a great interest in the welfare of animals.
 Her hobbies include gardening, reading, dining out with friends and supporting various charities, especially her local kennels, B.A.R.K. who she believes gives a fantastic service to her local community.